Family Mediation in Essex: A Step-by-Step Guide to the Process

 If mediation is deemed suitable and you agree to proceed, the mediator contacts the other party to invite them to their own MIAM.

-If the other party refuses or mediation is deemed unsuitable, the mediator will issue the necessary MIAM Certificate (Form FM1), allowing you to proceed with a court application if necessary.
+If the other party refuses or mediation is deemed unsuitable, the mediator will issue the necessary MIAM Certificate (Form FM1, C100 or Form A), allowing you to proceed with a court application if necessary.

 Phase 2: Joint Mediation Sessions